dyrkin/aggregation-utils/README.md

 You don't need to do any NullPointerException checks.

-Ok, to calaculate all residents who live in the first apartment in every building on your street.
+Ok, to count all residents who live in the first apartment in every building on your street.

 ```java
 List<Building> buildings = new ArrayList<Building>();